Michael Jin, PhD

 History (US, Asian American, im/migration and diaspora studies)

 601 S Morgan St.

-Michael R. Jin holds a joint appointment as an Assistant Professor with the Department of History and the Program in Global Asian Studies.
-His areas of specialization include migration and diaspora studies, Asian American history, transnational Asia and the Pacific world, and the history of the American West.
+Michael R. Jin is an Associate Professor of History and Global Asian Studies.
+His areas of specialization include migration and diaspora studies, Asian American history, transnational Asia and the Pacific world, critical race and ethnic studies, and the history of the American West.

 Jin is an interdisciplinary scholar whose research focuses on comparative and global dimensions of human migration and racial formation that push the conceptual, geographical, and linguistic boundaries of ethnic studies and area studies.
-His work has been published in the Critical Ethnic Studies Journal, The Routledge Handbook of Asian American Studies, and The Routledge History of U.S. Foreign Relations, among others.
+His work has been published in the Amerasia Journal, Critical Ethnic Studies Journal, The Routledge History of U.S. Foreign Relations, The Routledge Handbook of Asian American Studies, and other scholarly venues.
 His current research documents the experiences of Korean survivors of the nuclear holocaust in Hiroshima and Nagasaki in 1945 that illuminate the legacies of Japanese colonialism, shifting geopolitical dynamics of the Cold War U.S. nuclear umbrella, and the postcolonial politics of redress across the Pacific.
 His second book project opens a window into the lives of Iranians and Koreans in diaspora and the transnational circuits of change in multiple regions that intersected in their lives.
 This project explores the unexpected convergence of national histories, shifting immigration policies, and volatile geopolitical upheavals across West Asia, East Asia, and North America.